 What do we have coming down the pipeline?

-- Monthly journal clubs and small-group discussion centered on the role of race in medicine
+- Quarterly journal clubs and small-group discussion centered on the role of race in medicine

 - Mediated discussion on patient cases centered around health disparities